-Another reason for receiving the "Waiting for LLDP" message is that both the HTTP and HTTPS Server IP Address is not administered.
-To administer the HTTP and/or HTTPS server, use the Craft ADDR procedure and enter the correct HTTP and/or HTTPS File Server IP Address in the File Server field.
+Another reason for receiving the "Waiting for LLDP" message is that the File Server IP Address is not administered.
+To administer the File Server, use the Craft ADDR procedure and enter the correct HTTP/S File Server IP Address in the File Server field.

-An alternative protocol known as LLDP can also supply call server and file server (HTTP and/or HTTPS) IP Addresses.
+An alternative protocol known as LLDP can also supply call server and file server IP Addresses.
 This IETF standard protocol requires the network to be equipped and configured to support LLDP.
-With LLDP in the network, HTTP and/or HTTPS Server and Call Server IP Addresses can be provided using proprietary TLVs (Transport Layer Values) to pass information to the telephones.
-See the Avaya one-XTM Deskphone Edition for 9600 Series IP Telephones Administrator Guide for detailed information about LLDP processing.
+With LLDP in the network, File Server and Call Server IP Addresses can be provided using proprietary TLVs (Transport Layer Values) to pass information to the telephones.
+See the Avaya one-X[®] Deskphone Edition for 9600 Series IP Telephones Administrator Guide for detailed information about LLDP processing.